zyhjoy009/ExampleAIClient-EligibilityTemperalDifference/README.md

 I use a network to represent Q functions, and the policy is produced directly calculating the greedy action

 ## NN INPUT
-The network input is composed of 3 parts:
+The network input is composed of 3 parts.
----- 1. Current step agent state informatoin [dim=42]:
+---- 1. Current step agent state informatoin [dim=42]:.
--------- own weapon cool down time [0~1], dim=1
+-------- own weapon cool down time [0~1], dim=1.
--------- own hitpoint [0~1], dim=1
+-------- own hitpoint [0~1], dim=1.
--------- self units distance in 8 directions; multiple distances are SUM in the same direction if existed; if no units in certain direction, it is 0; if unit is out of sight range, it is 0.05; dim=8
+-------- self units distance in 8 directions; multiple distances are SUM in the same direction if existed; if no units in certain direction, it is 0; if unit is out of sight range, it is 0.05; dim=8.
 -------- self units distance in 8 directions; multiple distances are MAXIMIZE in the same direction if existed; if no units in certain direction, it is 0; if unit is out of sight range, it is 0.05; dim=8
 -------- enemy units distance in 8 directions; multiple distances are SUM in the same direction if existed; blablabla
 -------- enemy units distance in 8 directions; multiple distances are MAXIMIZE in the same direction if existed; blablabla